24

 1. Employees with a Comp Time balance may request payment for all or part of the accumulated hours in their balance at any time (enclosure 1).

-2. The Decision Maker may choose to rescind an agreement and pay the employee the Comp Time balance at any time.
+2. At any time, the Decision Maker may choose to rescind an agreement and pay the employee their Comp Time balance.

 3. A terminating employee with a Comp Time balance must be paid for all accrued hours using the employee's current rate of pay.